 Hari has a Ph.D. in Chemical Engineering from the University of Delaware and an MBA from the Wharton School at the University of Pennsylvania.

 Joe La Barge serves as the Chief Business Officer of Spark Therapeutics, Inc., where he oversees business development, government affairs, legal, compliance, patient advocacy and pricing and reimbursement.
 As of Dec.
 2019, he is also leading the Finance function on an interim basis.

-Joe served as the Chief Legal Officer from 2013 to 2020, during which time he led multiple public and private financings, raising more than $1 billion in capital, structured multiple collaborations and partnerships and successfully negotiated the merger with the Roche Group.
-Competition and Market Authority.
+Joe served as the Chief Legal Officer from 2013 to 2020, during which time he led multiple public and private financings, raising more than $1 billion in capital, structured multiple collaborations and partnerships and negotiated the merger with the Roche Group, including successfully guiding Spark through antitrust reviews by the U.S. Federal Trade Commission and the U.K. Competition and Market Authority.
 He has been instrumental in the development of novel distribution and reimbursement models for one-time therapeutics.